S&P's procedures under SEC review - WSJ

 The SEC last year targeted S&P for a possible civil lawsuit over its ratings of a collateralized debt obligation backed by mortgage securities.

-Standard & Poor is a unit of the McGraw-Hill Cos Inc MHP.N MHR.TO.
+Standard & Poor is a unit of the McGraw-Hill Cos Inc .

 Neither the regulator nor the rating agency could be reached for comments outside regular business hours.